Annual Events In Glenwood Springs

 Music on the Mountain

-On most Saturdays and some Friday nights, in May, June, August and September, Glenwood Caverns Adventure Park hosts Music on the Mountain, a concert series that features dance bands, drink specials and a free tram ride up the mountain in exchange for bringing a canned food item to help support the local food bank.
+On select Saturdays nights, in May, June, August and September, Glenwood Caverns Adventure Park hosts Music on the Mountain, a concert series that features dance bands, drink specials and a free tram ride up the mountain in exchange for bringing a canned food item to help support the local food bank.

 Sunlight Mountain Resort and Glenwood Springs join together in February to celebrate winter fun on the slopes and in town.
 The weekend extravaganza includes events at Sunlight, a fireworks show and a highly competitive chili cook-off.